oprecomp/fp-soft/README.md

  Fsub32 :   0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0    0
 ```

   These results are the result of the multiplication of the very same matrices but with (1) 2 bits mantisa and (2) 23 bits mantissa.
 The last array give the number for mul / add / sub with the different precision.

+* "make x86" will compile the library & the '''fp-main-test''' main application which can
+  * help to figure out what are the internal representation of different numbers.
+  * It can also serve as debugging application for the library.

 # How to use
-* "make riscv-run-example" will compile and execute a matrix multiplication example, using qemu-risc32 simulator
+* "make riscv-run-example" will compile and execute a matrix multiplication example, using qemu-risc32 simulator (correct your shell PATH variable accordingly)

 # References: